StarRocks/starrocks/docs/administration/sr_operator.md

 | Metadata  | Metadata, in which the following sub-fields are nested:<ul><li>`name`: the name of the object.
 Each object name uniquely identifies an object of the same resource type.</li><li>`namespace`: the namespace to which the object belongs.</li></ul> |
 | Spec      | The expected status of the object.
 Valid values are `starRocksFeSpec`, `starRocksBeSpec`, and `starRocksCnSpec`. |

-You can also deploy the StarRocks cluster by using a modified configuration file modifying the configuration file to suit your needs.
+You can also deploy the StarRocks cluster by using a modified configuration file.
 For supported fields and detailed descriptions, see [api.md](https://github.com/StarRocks/starrocks-kubernetes-operator/blob/main/doc/api.md).

 Deploying the StarRocks cluster takes a while.
 During this period, you can use the command `kubectl -n starrocks get pods` to check the starting status of the StarRocks cluster.
 If all the pods are in the `Running` state and all containers inside the pods are `READY`, the StarRocks cluster is running as expected.

 > **NOTE**
 >
-> If you customize the namespace in which the StarRocks cluster is located, you need to replace`starrocks` with the name of your customized namespace.
+> If you customize the namespace in which the StarRocks cluster is located, you need to replace `starrocks` with the name of your customized namespace.

 ```bash
 $ kubectl -n starrocks get pods